PothulaNagaJyothi/Task_Management_System/README.md

 ---

+## 🎨 Design Decisions

+As an enterprise-grade full-stack application, several architectural design choices were made to ensure scalability, security, and developer experience:

+1. **Layered Services Architecture:**
+   The application strictly separates Routing from Business Logic on the backend (Controllers), and UI Rendering from API Fetching on the frontend (Services).
+This decoupled approach allows components to remain cohesive and highly testable.

+2. **Stateless Authentication (JWT):**
+   Chosen over traditional session cookies to allow the API to remain stateless.
+This makes horizontal scaling easier and is perfect for serving multiple clients (like a future Mobile App) separated from the server state without CSRF vulnerability concerns.

+3. **Advanced Database Aggregations for Filtering/Sorting:**
+   Instead of pulling all tasks into Node.js memory and filtering arrays, searching, sorting, formatting, and pagination are handled directly at the database level using highly efficient MongoDB Aggregation Pipelines.
+For example, sorting by priority uses custom dynamic weight mapping (High=3, Medium=2, Low=1) within the MongoDB query.

+4. **Proxy Configuration for Local Dev:**
+   Vite is configured to proxy `/api` requests directly to `http://localhost:5000`.
+This completely circumvents complex CORS handling and pre-flight request issues during local development, mimicking a production reverse-proxy environment.

+---

 ## 🏗️ Architecture & Folder Structure

 This project follows an industry-standard, scalable architecture separating concerns into a React Single Page Application frontend and a layered RESTful Node.js backend.